shrothwell/papers/journal.md

 High Resolution Phenotyping of Immune Cells

 #Introduction
-Mass cytometry using CyTOF is a powerful technique that can be used to phenotype cells
+Mass cytometry using CyTOF is a powerful technique that can be used to phenotype cells (Chinoy 2011)